King Cake Bread Pudding

 Place the milk, cream and half of the sugar in a small sauce pot and place over medium heat.
 Bring this mixture to a simmer, stirring occasionally to prevent the sugar from burning.
-While the milk mixture is heating, place the remaining sugar, egg yolks, whole eggs, vanilla and salt into a stainless-steel mixing bowl.
-Using a wire whisk, beat the egg mixture until it becomes light yellow in color.
+While the milk mixture is heating, place the remaining sugar, egg yolks, whole eggs, vanilla and salt into a stainless steel mixing bowl.
+Using a wire whisk, beat the egg mixture until it become light yellow in color.
 Slowly begin adding the hot milk to the beaten eggs, whisking constantly to prevent the eggs from cooking.

-Cut the King Cake into two-inch thick slices.
+Cut the King Cake into two inch thick slices.

 Pour half of the custard into a two-quart round Pyrex baking dish (nine-inch diameter).

 Submerge the King cake slices into the custard.
 Pour the remaining custard over the top and cover the baking dish.
-Cover and refrigerate overnight.
+Cover and refrigerate over night.

 Preheat oven to 325 degrees.